Baizhi-Song/baizhi-song.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a third-year Ph.D. candidate in [Management Science and Operations](https://www.london.edu/faculty-and-research/management-science-and-operations/phd-programme) at [London Business School](https://www.london.edu/), where I am fortunate to be advised by Prof. [Jean Pauphilet](https://jeanpauphilet.github.io/).
+I am a fourth-year Ph.D. candidate in [Management Science and Operations](https://www.london.edu/faculty-and-research/management-science-and-operations/phd-programme) at [London Business School](https://www.london.edu/), where I am fortunate to be advised by Prof. [Jean Pauphilet](https://jeanpauphilet.github.io/).
 I am also excited to collaborate with [Analytics for a Better World](https://analyticsbetterworld.org/).
 In 2021, I received my Master's degree in [Financial Engineering](https://ieor.columbia.edu/financial-engineering-msfe) from [Columbia University](https://www.columbia.edu/).
 In 2019, I  received my Bachelor’s degree in [Actuarial Science](https://cias.cufe.edu.cn/index.htm) from [Central University of Finance and Economics](https://en.cufe.edu.cn/) (China).

 <!--
 A data-driven personal website